aodl/ALPHA-Vote/README.md

 </details>

 #### [Ωmega-vote](https://dashboard.internetcomputer.org/neuron/18363645821499695760)
 Voters who intend to **sometimes** step in and vote on a specific topic should consider following Ωmega-vote.
 This ensures a diligent vote is cast by default (if D-QUORUM has voted), but also gives the follower the ability to vote manually for the vast majority of the voting period (should they decide to).
-If they end up no voting manually, D-QUORUM's vote will be copied by Ωmega-vote within the last 3 hours of the proposal deadline (which will then trigger your neuron to vote the same way).
+If they end up not voting manually, D-QUORUM's vote will be copied by Ωmega-vote within the last 3 hours of the proposal deadline (which will then trigger your neuron to vote the same way).
 If D-QUORUM didn't vote either, then a default rejection will be triggered (in the same way as Ωmega-reject).

 <details>
 <summary>Important Usage Notice</summary>